Mothin Ali: Political career

 Ali is an anti-racism campaigner.
 He started the DigItOut campaign, which aims to end racism in horticulture.
 This was a response to his own experiences of racism in the gardening world, including abuse he received on his YouTube channel, which worsened after the publication in 2021 of the findings of the Commission on Race and Ethnic Disparities.
 He is a long-standing critic of the UK government's Prevent counter-terrorism strategy, arguing that it embeds Islamophobia.
 In the wake of the 2024 United Kingdom riots, Ali criticised the racism of their perpetrators while also criticising what he saw as growing media and government encouragement of racist attitudes, and particularly Islamophobia, in the UK.
 As of 2024, he was campaigning to make Leeds what he called a "city of belonging", modelled on the concept of a City of Sanctuary.

+During his campaign for the 2025 Green Party of England and Wales deputy leadership election, Ali came under criticism from other Greens members for a perceived lack of support for LGBTQ issues.
+Ali was the only candidate not to sign a pro-LGBTQ pledge, stating that he chose not to sign any pledges from any special interest groups.
+Ali in an interview declined to state whether he believed that trans women are women, but has also stated that Muslims and LGBTQ people should "come together" as minority communities targeted by the far-right.